-During each of the years ended June 30, 2016 and 2015, the District Attorney transferred \$12,600 to the New Mexico Department of Information Technology (DFA Agency 36100, fund 20370) for services.
+During each of the years ended June 30, 2017 and 2016, the District Attorney transferred \$12,600 to the New Mexico Department of Information Technology (DFA Agency 36100, fund 20370) for services.
 The amounts are reported in operating expenses in the statements of activities and the statements of revenues, expenditures, and changes in fund balances.

-During the years ended June 30, 2016 and 2015, the District Attorney transferred \$36,397 and \$37,980, respectively, to the General Services Department of the State of New Mexico (Agency 35000, fund 17400) for insurance premiums.
+During the years ended June 30, 2017 and 2016, the District Attorney transferred \$21,028 and \$36,397, respectively, to the General Services Department of the State of New Mexico (Agency 35000, fund 17400) primarily for insurance premiums.
 The amounts are reported in operating expenses in the statements of activities and the statements of revenues, expenditures, and changes in fund balances.